KygoSkyrus/react-skyblog/NOTES.md

 ## defects
+- use reactdraftwyswyg summernot is creating a lot of problems
+- blogsmanangement,editblog,post a blog needs attentions after new wyswyg is  added,also usersub,ittedblogs
+- [Fixed] where ever there is a category link,,its needs to be pass with state
+- [fixed](just a minute after logging rhis issue)A BIG PROBLEM,,,,ON REFRESING A CATEGORY PAGE <<ITS NOT LOADING TGHE BLOG>>
 - convert all the anchor tag in the not admin componeddnts to link in order to avoid page reload when redirecting to another page
 - also there should be a way to delet cloud images when a blog is deleted
 - write the logic to check in url that the asked blog even exists or not,if not then redirect  to error page {i think this can be solved if the page loads oonly after the respnose is recived from the server,,only then move forward to redirect to any route}